 When are classes held?

-Classes are offered four (4) times per year: Pre-Season (mid-March to end-of-April); Spring (end-of-April to mid-June); Summer (early July to end of August) and Fall (mid-September to mid-October).
+Classes are offered four (4) times per year: Spring I (mid-March to end-of-April); Spring II (end-of-April to mid-June); Summer (early July to end of August) and Fall (mid-September to mid-October).
 Specific class times and days vary by location.

 Where are classes held?